 You are welcome to register here and use the AdComm-DAT – either in its offline version or by being led throug the step-by-step online guidance.

-If you have any feedback on the AdComm-DAT, please let us know via the support form of the website or by filling in this feedback form.
+If you have any feedback on the AdComm-DAT, please let us know via the support form of the website.
 If you have any other questions, do not hesitate to get in touch with us (email@example.com).